-India is an Associate with the Carbon-Free Electricity Program at RMI, where she works on the Utility Transition Finance team.
-India’s work focuses on how investors, regulators, and other stakeholders can best leverage climate disclosure and data reporting to incentivize faster action on decarbonizing the generation and use of energy.
-She also focuses on how alternative utility regulatory mechanisms can spur the energy transition without disenfranchising utilities or ratepayers.
+India is a former Associate with the Carbon-Free Electricity Program at RMI, where she worked on the Utility Transition Finance team.
+India’s work focused on how investors, regulators, and other stakeholders can best leverage climate disclosure and data reporting to incentivize faster action on decarbonizing the generation and use of energy.
+She also focused on how alternative utility regulatory mechanisms can spur the energy transition without disenfranchising utilities or ratepayers.

 Prior to RMI, India worked as a climate change consultant at the global environmental consulting firm ERM.
 In that role, she worked with large North American corporations to understand their risks and opportunities related to climate change and the energy transition, measure their emissions, set greenhouse gas reduction targets and enact other climate strategies, and improve their transparency and disclosure.